 I even got to see a magnificent sunset on the way back.

 Please check the hours of operation before you go!
 Hours of operation, train schedule, and prices are reflective at the time of publishing this article.
 Please check for any changes.

 Here is how to get to Fire Island Lighthouse on Long Island Rail Road, to buy tickets, and more (scroll down for driving directions):

 Don’t worry if you don’t have a car, Long Island Rail Road sells package deals that will get you there by train, taxi, and ferry.
 If you take LIRR you will first start at Kismet and make a trip to the Lighthouse from there.
 The cost of the trip is $40.25 if you are going from Manhattan or Brooklyn and includes round trip train tickets, taxi vouchers, ferry vouchers, and an admission to the Lighthouse.
 Children package is $22.
-Make a day trip out of it!
-Please don’t forget to check the hours of operation and train schedule.
-All the information is below.

 To get to Fire Island Lighthouse by public transportation:

 Go to Penn Station in Manhattan or Atlantic Terminal in Brooklyn.